Saudi-led intervention in the Yemeni civil war: Ground clashes

 Sudan said it was stationing ground troops in Saudi Arabia.
 The Special Forces of the Bahrain Defence Force, Taskforce 11, were also deployed to Yemen.

 Between 31 March and April, Saudi and Houthi forces reportedly traded artillery and rocket fire across the border between SA and Yemen.
 A Saudi border guard was killed on 2 April, the campaign's first confirmed coalition casualty.
 Followed by another two soldiers killed the next day.
 An Egyptian truck driver was killed by Houthi shelling.

-SA reportedly began removing sections of the Saudi–Yemen barrier fence along its border with the Sa'dah and Hajjah governorates on 3 April.
+SA reportedly began removing sections of the Saudi–Yemen barrier fence along its border with the Saada and Hajjah governorates on 3 April.
 The purpose of the removal was not immediately clear.

 On 12 April, members of the Takhya tribe launched an attack on a Saudi base after several of its members died in an airstrike.
 Weapons and ammunition were taken.

 On 19 April, as Houthi leader Abdul-Malek El-Houthi accused SA of planning to invade Yemen, Asiri claimed that coalition forces had information regarding a planned Houthi incursion into SA.

 A Saudi border guard died on 19 April and two others were injured from gunfire and mortar shelling across the border.